skillrepos/adv-k8s-v2/codespace-labs.md

 ![Updating priorityClassName](./images/lab2step7.png?raw=true "Updating priorityClassName")

-8. Upgrade the Helm release to get your changes deployed and then look at the pods again.
+8. Save your changes and upgrade the Helm release to get your changes deployed and then look at the pods again.

 ```
 helm upgrade -n quotas quota .